co-cart/co-cart/readme.txt

 No. Only the one in session, just as you would view the cart via the site.

 == Changelog ==

+= v1.0.6 - 12th November 2018 =
+* Changed: If the cart is empty, the response returns an empty array. - Issue #33 Feedback provided by @joshuaiz
+* Improved: Updating items by adding a check to see if there is enough stock.
+Thanks to @DennisMatise

 = v1.0.5 - 11th October 2018 =
 * Fixed: Variation and cart item data validation callback. - Issue #40 Thanks to @DennisMatise
 * Fixed: A fatal error that caused errors not to return properly. - Issue #35 Thanks to @skunkbad